embeddedgo/display/readme.md

 Font contains some ready tu use fonts that can be imported as Go packages.

+#### images

+Package images provides image formats useful for embedded programming that are unavailable in the standard image package.

 #### math2d

 Package math2d provides a set of fixed-point 2D operations that work with `image.Point` vectors and `int32` angles.